Who are we?

 A community organizer.

 Sympara repurposes closed religious properties, activates underutilized congregational spaces, and mobilizes members and neighbors for the common good.
 Through education, we form leaders who evoke the gifts of people and place.
 Through consulting, we map assets, discern opportunities, and develop partnerships.
-Through placemaking, we create sacred/civic spaces that catalyze more just and sustainable communities.
+Through placemaking, we create sacred/civic spaces that catalyze more just, equitable, and sustainable communities.

 A community of practice.